| Week ending

 first greeting in French, before switching to English as they see a

+questioning expression on our faces.
 And A Lot Of Smiles - We have been

 gratified so far by the friendliness of the Moroccans - they wave